GiowGiow/Dell-G15-5515-Scripts/README.md

 ### Personal Software Used <a name = "personal"></a>

-If you see any mention to this software, it is because I use it, but it is not required for the script to work.
+If you see any mention of this software, it is because I use it, but it is not required for the script to work.

 - [Rainmeter](https://www.rainmeter.net/)